SamPatt/sampatt/README.md

   - [Close Encounters of the Cute Kind](https://github.com/SamPatt/close-encounters-of-the-cute-kind): A game built in a week that blends classic maze navigation with a space theme, leveraging AI assets.

 ### 🌱 **Skills & Currently Learning**
 I honed my skills in JavaScript and Python, learning React and Django.
 I'm familiar with MongoDB and SQL (Postgres).
 I'm well-versed with Git, GitHub, Bitcoin, and Linux.
-I've also become friends with the OpenAI API recently, having used it in multiple projects, and now local AI models as well (using LMStudio mostly).
+I've also become friends with the OpenAI API recently, having used it in multiple projects, and now local AI models as well (using Ollama mostly).
 I'm currently learning React Native.

 ### 👯 **Collaboration Interests**
 Amateur radio, AI, and decentralization projects.
 I have prior experience working on decentralization with [OpenBazaar](https://github.com/OpenBazaar).